lpabon/kubeup/README.md

 # requirements

 * For Fedora and CentOS only.
 (Would love a PR for Ubuntu/Debian support)
-* Four nodes with 2G RAM is created so you will need at least of 8G of RAM extra on your system.
+* Four nodes with 2G RAM are created so you will need at least of 8G of RAM extra on your system.

 # usage